Roulette Computers: Hidden Devices That Predict Spins

-There are numerous roulette computer scams that appear credible.
-And some computers are poorly designed but well-promoted.
+There are numerous roulette computer scams, and some computers are poorly designed but well-promoted.

 - Be aware of false positive feedback including paid Ebay reviews.
 Often sellers also publish fake negative reviews and false information about competitors.

 - You get what you pay for.
 Most computers lose you money in real casino conditions.